QuotedTF/duelingbook-dark-minimal/README.md

  * <a href="https://www.deviantart.com/xandrewproductions/art/The-Seal-of-Orichalcos-PNG3-For-Card-Art-763330028">XandrewProductions</a> for the Seal of Orichalcos graphic

- * <a href="https://www.deviantart.com/matteste/art/Scareclaw-Tri-Heart-YuGiOh-Master-Duel-936214495">matteste</a> for the Scareclaw Tri-Heart Master Duel asset rip
+ * <a href="https://www.deviantart.com/matteste">matteste</a> for the Scareclaw Tri-Heart, Ghostrick Festival, Ukiyoe-P.U.N.K.
+Amazing Dragon and Starry Night, Starry Dragon Master Duel asset rip